bioimagesuiteweb/bisweb/various/README.md

-This directory contains the following:
+lThis directory contains the following:

 * `config` -- configuration files for bash, vscode and emacs
 * `download` -- this has downloaded versions of emscripten (skeleton) and Eigen